NCAA eligibility GPA comes from 16 core courses on an unweighted scale. Why a 3.7 report card can read as 2.9 to the NCAA.

 Here is the first thing most families get wrong.
 The NCAA does not use your school's overall GPA.
 It builds its own GPA from a specific list of classes called core courses.

-So your daughter can be carrying a 3.6 at her high school, loaded with electives and weighted bumps, and still sit below the line the NCAA actually checks.
-The number that decides college eligibility is the core-course GPA, calculated only from approved academic classes.
+So your daughter can be carrying a 3.7 at her high school, loaded with electives and weighted bumps, and still sit below the line the NCAA actually checks.
+The number that decides college eligibility is the core-course GPA, calculated only from approved academic classes, on an unweighted scale.

 If you take one thing from this article, take that.
 The grade that gets your athlete cleared to play is hidden inside the report card, not printed on the front of it.